nourin-nn/sargent/README.md

 ## Getting started

-Once installed the best place to get started is the vignette.
-For most users the most convenient way to access this is online [here][vignette].
+Once installed the best place to get started is the [vignette][vignette].

 ## Note